STRockefeller/Notes/My_Notes/Programming/BasicSkills/DSA/Algorithm/Depth-First Search.md

 tags: #tree #graph #algorithms #DFS #golang

 Depth-First Search (DFS) is an algorithm used to traverse or search in a [[Graph]] or [[Tree]] data structure.
-It explores as far as possible along each branch before backtracking.
 DFS starts at a specified node and recursively visits its adjacent nodes until it reaches a leaf node, then backtracks to explore the remaining unvisited nodes.

 ## Algorithm